 No$GBA or No Cash GBA is another very popular GBA emulator even capable of running Nintendo DS games.
-Meaning, the emulator can emulate both GBA and DS games.
-It is also the most-reliable GBA emulators around the globe.
+Means, the emulator can emulate both GBA and DS games.
+It is also the most-reliable GBA emulator around the globe.
 Also, apart from handling DS games without much perfection (as it’s under development), the emulator very well handles the GBA classics and allows the user to use the controller.

 No$GBA also lets the user configure the game as the way they want, and has a great optimization.
 At last, there’s no doubt that No Cash GBA is a powerful GBA emulator, and one must try it for the sake of GBA classics.

 3. Higan GBA Emulator

 Higan GBA emulator is another very promising GBA emulator that lets you play GBA classics.
 The emulator is easy to use and has a simplistic design to be used on PC.
 Apart from handling GBA games, the Higan GBA emulator supports emulation for Super Famicom, Gameboy Colour, Famicom, Mega Drive, and much more.
 This way, it supports multiple consoles and is easy to set up.
 It also supports a vast majority of ROMs and is preferable by millions in the world.

 4. Visual Boy Advance (VBA-M)